w3cj/null.computer/posts/02-github-api-blog.md

 ## Github API Blog
-Instead of using a static site generator to create a blog hosted on github-pages, I I thought it would be an interesting challenge to create a static blog using only the [github API](https://developer.github.com/v3/).
+Instead of using a static site generator to create a blog hosted on github-pages, I thought it would be an interesting challenge to create a static blog using only the [github API](https://developer.github.com/v3/).

 ### Basic Idea
 * Step 1: Use the github repo contents API endpoint to enumerate all markdown files inside a folder in a github repo.